hack4faith/colossians/Challenge01-Historical-Context.md

 **Reading:**

-Read the "Book Overview - Colossians" from William Barclay's Daily Study Bible - Colossians here, https://www.studylight.org/commentaries/dsb/colossians.html.
+Read the "Book Overview - Colossians" from the Verse-by-Verse Bible Commentary here, https://www.studylight.org/commentary/colossians.html.

 **Challenges:**
 1. Prayerfully, list at least four discoveries from this overview of Colossians that you specifically want to lock down in your understanding and faith while studying this Holy Spirit inspired letter from the apostle Paul.